 So, how can you figure out how much you need to take out based on the above table?
 Here’s how to do the calculation:

-- Figure out the balance of your IRA account.
+- Figure out the balance of your IRA on December 31 of the previous year.

 - Find your age on the table and note the distribution period number.